ArrogantGao/Personal_Materials/job_talk/sog_ob.typ

 Methods have been developed to accelerate the Coulomb interaction in Q2D systems.

-The very first method is the Ewald2D#footnote(text(12pt)[David E. Parry, Surf.
-Sci.
-49 (1975), no. 2, 433–440.],) method based on the Ewald splitting of the Coulomb kernel.
+The very first method is the Ewald2D @parry1975electrostatic method based on the Ewald splitting of the Coulomb kernel.
 It is accurate but with $O(N^2)$ complexity.

-To reduce the complexity, most methods rely on the following two strategies:
+To reduce the complexity, most methods rely on the following three strategies:

-- Fourier spectral methods#footnote(text(12pt)[Ondrej Maxian, Rau´l P. Pel´aez, Leslie Greengard, and Aleksandar Donev, J. Chem.
-Phys.
-154 (2021), no. 20, 204107.],) #footnote(text(12pt)[Franziska Nestler, Michael Pippig, and Daniel Potts, J. Comput.
-Phys.
-285 (2015), 280–315.],) #footnote(text(12pt)[Davoud Saffar Shamshirgar, Joar Bagge, and Anna-Karin Tornberg, J. Chem.
-Phys.
-154 (2021), no. 16, 164109.],): based on Ewald splitting and fast Fourier transform (FFT), with $O(N log N)$ complexity.
+- *Fourier spectral method* @lindbo2011spectral @lindbo2012fast @nestler2015fast @shamshirgar2017spectral @shamshirgar2021fast @maxian2021fast: based on Ewald splitting and fast Fourier transform (FFT), with $O(N log N)$ complexity.

-- Fast multipole methods#footnote(text(12pt)[Jiuyang Liang, Jiaxing Yuan, Erik Luijten, and Zhenli Xu, J. Chem.
-Phys.
-152 (2020), no. 13, 134109.],) #footnote(text(12pt)[Ruqi Pei, Travis Askham, Leslie Greengard, and Shidong Jiang, J. Comp.
-Phys.
-474 (2023), 111792.],) #footnote(text(12pt)[Wen Yan and Michael Shelley, J. Comput.
-Phys.
-355 (2018), 214–232.],): based on the multipole expansion of the Coulomb kernel, with $O(N)$ complexity.
+- *Fast multipole methods* @greengard1987fast @yan2018flexibly @liang2020harmonic @liang2022hsma @jiang2023jcp: accelerated by hierarchical low-rank compression, adaptive and with $O(N)$ complexity.

+- *Random batch Ewald* @gan2024fast @gan2024random @Jin2020SISC: based on Ewald splitting and random batch sampling, stochastic and with $O(N)$ complexity.

 #pagebreak()

 === Algorithms for Q2D charged systems
 #timecounter(1)

-For doubly periodic systems, one major challenge is the large prefactor in $O(N)$ or $O(N log N)$ compared to 3D-PBC solvers, especially when the system is strongly confined in the $z$ direction, i.e., $L_z << L_x, L_y$.
+For doubly periodic systems, one major challenge is the large prefactor in $O(N)$ or $O(N log N)$ compared to 3D-PBC solvers @mazars2011long, especially when the system is strongly confined in the $z$ direction, i.e., $L_z << L_x, L_y$.

-For the FFT based methods, the singularity introduced by the Laplacian in the Fourier integral along the free direction leads to huge additional zero-padding#footnote(text(12pt)[Ondrej Maxian, Rau´l P. Pel´aez, Leslie Greengard, and Aleksandar Donev, J. Chem.
-Phys.
-154 (2021), no. 20, 204107.],).
+- For the FFT based methods, huge zero-padding in $z$ is required @maxian2021fast.

-For the FMM based methods, more near field contributions is included#footnote(text(12pt)[Wen Yan and Michael Shelley, J. Comput.
-Phys.
-355 (2018), 214–232.],).
+- For the FMM based methods, more near field contributions is included @yan2018flexibly.

+The recently developed methods including
+- Anisotropic truncation kernel method @greengard2018anisotropic
+- Periodic FMM @jiang2023jcp
+- Dual-space multilevel kernel-splitting method @greengard2023dual
+offer potential solutions to this challenge, but these methods have not yet been extended to handle quasi-2D systems.

 == The algorithm